timhunt/moodle-availability_quizquestion/README.md

 # Restriction by single quiz question # [![Build Status](https://travis-ci.com/timhunt/moodle-availability_quizquestion.svg?branch=main)](https://travis-ci.com/timhunt/moodle-availability_quizquestion)

-This is a Moodle conditional availability rule, which makes it possile to show or hide another resource, based on the state of one particular question in one quiz.
+This is a Moodle conditional availability rule, which makes it possible to show or hide another resource, based on the state of one particular question in one quiz.
 So, if you want show a particular help document to students who got Question 2 in the quiz wrong, well this plugin lets you do that.

+At the moment, this only supports non-random questions, but it may be possible to extend it in the future.

 ## To install ##